starlake-ai/starlake/src/main/python/starlake-dagster/README.md

 ## On premise

-### DagsterStarlakeShellJob
+### StarlakeDagsterShellJob

-This class is a concrete implementation of `DagsterStarlakeJob` that generates nodes using dagster-shell library.
+This class is a concrete implementation of `StarlakeDagsterJob` that generates nodes using dagster-shell library.
 Usefull for **on premise** execution.

 An additional `SL_STARLAKE_PATH` option is required to specify the **path** to the `starlake` **executable**.

-#### DagsterStarlakeShellJob Example
+#### StarlakeDagsterShellJob Example

-The following example shows how to use `DagsterStarlakeShellJob` to generate dynamically Jobs that **load** domains using `starlake` and record corresponding Dagster `assets`.
+The following example shows how to use `StarlakeDagsterShellJob` to generate dynamically Jobs that **load** domains using `starlake` and record corresponding Dagster `assets`.

 ```python
 description="""example to load domain(s) using dagster starlake shell job"""